-Otitis media is an inflamation of the middle ear and can occur in either one or both ears at the same time.
+The definition of otitis media is an inflammation of the middle ear.
+It can occur in either one or both ears at the same time.

 Otitis media is caused by a virus or by bacteria that lead to an accumulation of fluid behind the eardrum.
 This condition can result from a cold, allergy or respiratory infection.
-The accumulation of fluid in the middle ear during otitis media causes earache, swelling and redness - which is called acute otitis media and also prevents the eardrum from vibrating properly, which typically results in (temporary) hearing problems.
+The accumulation of fluid in the middle ear during otitis media causes earache, swelling and redness.
+This is called acute otitis media.
+Acute otitis media prevents the eardrum from vibrating properly, which typically results in (temporary) hearing problems.

 Symptoms to look for in children (often in combination):

 - Scratching or holding the ear

 If your child often suffers from otitis media (several times each year), then you must talk to your family doctor about it.

 An operation called myringotomy - a minor surgical incision - might be necessary.
 During the operation, the eardrum is opened to remove the fluid.
 A small ventilation tube can also be placed in the incision.
 Normally, the operation immediately results in better hearing.

 Adults can also contract otitis media and the treatment is the same as for children.